 The band’s first release, “Over the Hump” is a humorous tale of an aging body playing host to the thoughts of a younger mind.
 Follow-up tracks include "Love Me Darlin" which is unabashedly about the come-hear go-away dynamic of troubled relationships.
 “Money on Love” depicts a young man blowing his weekly paycheck in bars as he looks for love.
 “Knock my Boots” is not only a play on words, but a line drawn in the sand about a mans prized pair of cowboy boots.
 Pretty Kitty is a humorous story of a woman's pet and chock full of innuendo.
-The bands first entry into ballad territory is “Makin’ Me Cry” which features Paul's emotionally charged but patient slide work and Glenn's soulful organ wizzardry.
+The bands first entry into ballad territory is “Makin’ Me Cry” which features Paul's emotionally charged vocal performance and patiently potent slide work, along with Glenn's soulful organ wizzardry.
 Several great Bucks County blues musicians appear on this collaboration of appreciable songs written by Boddy and co-produced by multi Grammy Award recipient Joe “The Butcher” Nicolo.